hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	* tab-completion of file path names for load and save operations.

 * Edit and Insert operations trigger cell recalculations only if and were required, which inturn will occur when the cell or its dependents become visible.
+Delete rows/cols also follows a similar strategy, but delete row/col operation is disruptive to dependent cells compared to insert, so require to recalc all cells with dependencies for now.

 for more details refer to the documentation below.